-major constraints.
-NC1 (Map A3.17) NC2 (Map A3.18) Link Length 2,642m 2,753m Horizontal Alignment s Tillington Road and Canon Pyon Road.
-Properties located to the south of both alignments are avoided but n road and no departures or relaxations required.
+major constraints. istraints.
+NC1 (Map A3.17) NC2 (Map A3.18) Link Length 2,642m 2,753m Horizontal Alignment Both alignments tie in to a proposed roundabout on the A4103 Roman Road and turn Northeast to cross Tillington Road and Canon Pyon Road.
+Properties located to the south of both alignments are avoided in close proximity to the road.
+215m minimum desirable stopping sight distance is achieved for a 60mph road and no departures or relaxations required.
 120m minimum desirable stopping sight distance is achieved for a 60mph road and no departures or relaxations required.
-215m minimum desirable stopping relaxations required.
-NC1 avoids the National Parks and Gardens but has a tighter alignment onto the proposed junction on the A4103.
-NC2 has an improved alignment on the Approach to the A4103 but has an increased negative effect on the National Parks and Gardens.
+215m minimum desirable stopping sight distance is achieved for a 60mph road and no departures or relaxations required.
+NC1 avoids the National Parks and Gardens but has a tighter alignment onto the proposed junction on the NC2 has an improved alignment on the Approach to the A4103 but has an increase the A4103.
 Vertical Alignment Both alignments require embankment on the approach to an overbridge over Tillington Road.
 The alignments then utilises existing levels to pass beneath the Canon Pyon Road in cutting, also having the advantage of hiding the road from nearby properties to the south.
 The existing ground levels are followed between the Canon Pyon Road and the A49.
 The vertical alignment of both options have a stopping sight distance of 90m, one step below the desirable minimum, requiring a relaxation from standards.
-Earthworks Cut = 180,000 m 3 Fill = 50,000m 3 Cut = 150,000m 3 Fill = 55,000m 3 Costs (2010) £17.5M £18.9M Conclusion Both links have an excess of earthworks which could be used for bunding to screen the road from nearby properties.
+Earthworks Cut = $180,000 \text{ m}^3$ Fill = $50,000 \text{m}^3$ Cut = 150,000m Fill = 55,000m Costs (2010) £17.5M £18.9M Conclusion Both links have an excess of earthworks which could be used for bunding to screen the road from nearby properties.
 There is no a significant difference between the links and therefore the favoured alignment is NC1 which has a tighter alignment but a lesser impact on the Historic Parks and Gardens associated with the former hospital grounds to the North.